System-bath models

 Where $V_{n}$ is the coupling contribution at state n.

-Discretisation under wide band limit
+Discretisation in the wide band limit

-Discretisation with constant spacing
+WBL Discretisation with constant spacing

 using NQCModels